massi-ang/aws-iot-custom-authorizer-sample/README.md

   --use_websocket --auth_params token=<token>,x-amz-customauthorizer-name=TokenAuthorizer,x-amz-customauthorizer-signature=<signature> --topic d/<id>
 ```

-You can get the `token` and `signature` values from the authTest.js code running with --verbose.
-For `id` use the same value specified when running authTest.js.
+You can get the `token` and `signature` values running `node client/javascript/token-gen.js --id <id> --key_path <path to private key>`.
+Use the same value for the `id` used to generate the token in the topic value passed to the client.

 ## About the tokens and security